-This course will be delivered using a hybrid (50% in-person and 50% asynchronous) format.
-The asynchronous portion of the course will be delivered via the Blackboard learning management system (LMS) housed in the MyMason portal.
-You will log in to the Blackboard course site using your Mason email name and email password.
+This course will be delivered in a 100% asynchronous format with assignments throughout the semester via the Blackboard learning management system (LMS) housed in the MyMason portal.
+You will log into the Blackboard course site using your Mason email name (everything before "@masonlive.gmu.edu") and email password.
+The course site will be available by May 22, 2023.